 Pregnant women can contact SNHD for Zika risk assessment and testing hours and information.
 A Zika risk assessment will be conducted by OEDS staff and blood and/or urine samples may be collected and sent to labs for testing.
-It may take one to two weeks to receive results.

 For resources and information on Zika virus, click here.